Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Results

-Considering the minimizers, BFGS can not find the global minimum even with small levels of noise (lowest level shown is $10^{-4}$), because it treats any gradients seen as real, including fakes due to noise, and gets stuck.
-It works, however, fine on a noise-free run (not plotted).
-The other baseline, Cobyla, performs quite well at low levels of noise, but clearly underperforms as noise increases.
+Of the minimizers, BFGS can not find the global minimum even at low levels of noise (lowest shown is $10^{-4}$), because it treats any gradients seen as real, including fakes due to noise, and gets stuck.
+It worked, however, fine on a noise-free run (not plotted).
+Cobyla, the other baseline, performs quite well at low levels of noise, but clearly underperforms as noise increases.
 The optimizers designed to handle noise well outperform across the full range, with some stratification only happening at the highest noise levels and ImFil yielding the overall best results.
 In the low noise regime, however, where all optimizers perform similarly, other considerations, such as the total number of iterations, come into play to determine which is ``best.''
 Cobyla would then most likely be preferred (see Section~\ref{sec:perf_considerations} for a detailed discussion).

 \textbf{Parameter quality.} Figure~\ref{fig:hubb_results} (left) shows the results for the full VQE algorithm Hubbard model simulations, with the energy recalculated at the optimal parameters using a noise-free run.
 With the Hubbard model, the region of the optimization surface around the global minimum is rather shallow (see also Figure~\ref{fig:hubbardnoise}), which clearly stresses the optimizers a lot more.
 The behavior of BFGS and Cobyla mimics the results from the ethylene studies, but this time both NOMAD and especially SnobFit also underperform or even fail.
 A detailed analysis shows that this weakness is exposed by bounds that are too large for either optimizer to handle: reducing the bounds greatly improves their performance (whereas it does not for BFGS and Cobyla).